Indianola, Iowa: Railroads

 The Rock Island and CB&Q lines both came in from the east and paralleled each other as they came into Indianola.
-They could interchange cars and there was at one point, first class Pullman passenger trains came down the Rock Island and then moved to the CB&Q railroad to Chariton and on to St. Joseph Missouri.
+They could interchange cars and there was at one point, first class Pullman passenger trains came down the Rock Island and then moved to the CB&Q railroad to Chariton and on to St. Joseph, Missouri.
 The Rock Island purchased a portion of the CB&Q after it was abandoned.
 Freight cars were sometimes stored there.

 Air service

-Scheduled passenger service and general aviation services are provided by Des Moines International Airport which is 13 miles NW of Indianola.
-There are two privately-owned airports near Indianola.
-Nash Field is 4 miles south of Indianola and is open to the public.
-Laverty Field is 3 miles north of Indianola and requires prior permission to land.
+Scheduled passenger service and general aviation services are provided by Des Moines International Airport, which is 13 miles northwest of Indianola.
+There are two privately owned airports near Indianola: Nash Field is four miles south of Indianola and is open to the public.
+Laverty Field is three miles north of Indianola and requires prior permission to land.